techee/geany-lsp/README.md

 Limitations
 -----------

-The plugin currently only works over stdin/stdout and takes over the responsibility for starting and stopping LSP servers.
-Some LSP servers, such as Godot, have to run all the time because they provide other functionality and have to be connected using sockets - this is not supported by the server at the moment.
+By design, the plugin communicates over stdin/stdout only, is responsible for launching and terminating the language server process, and supports only a single language server per programming language.

+All these limitations are addressed by the [LSP proxy](https://github.com/techee/lsp-proxy) project and related issues should be directed there.

 Building
 --------